sahibwazirgithub/Cybersecurity-SOC-LABS/LOG-ANALYSIS/LAB1-Simulating and detecting windows Powershell events/Task2-detecting Event ID 4103: Command invocation with parameter binding (detailed command execution).md

 # Step 1:(executing the command which will generate log entry):
 Run the following PowerShell command to generate a log entry:\
-Start-Process "notepad.exe" -ArgumentList "C:\Windows\System32\drivers\etc\hosts"
+Start-Process "notepad.exe" -ArgumentList "C:\Windows\System32\drivers\etc\hosts"\

-about the  command
+About the  command:

-1.Starts a new process using the Start-Process cmdlet.
+1.Starts a new process using the Start-Process cmdlet.\
-2.Specifies "notepad.exe" as the program to launch.
+2.Specifies "notepad.exe" as the program to launch.\
-3.Passes "C:\Windows\System32\drivers\etc\hosts" as an argument to Notepad.
+3.Passes "C:\Windows\System32\drivers\etc\hosts" as an argument to Notepad.\
 4.As a result, Notepad opens the hosts file directly.

 # Step 2:(detecting the event 4103 in the event viewer):
 goto:Applications and Services Logs → Microsoft → Windows → PowerShell → Operational\
 filter 4103 event.\
-find info like:
+find info like: \
 PowerShell command that was executed\
 User who ran the command\
 Timestamp of the execution\